 You may also be interested in the clubs page.

-In addition to their timetabled PE and games lessons, Years 7 to 10 also take part in a series of inter-form tournaments.
+In addition to their timetabled PE and games lessons, Years 7 to 10 also take part in a series of interHouse tournaments.
 These usually take place across a whole morning, with all students from the year group participating, but some tournaments are held at lunchtimes.
-A trophy is awarded to the winning form in each year group.
-Forms learn to work together as a team, and students enjoy the competition.
+Houses learn to work together as a team, and students enjoy the competition.

 Clubs are organised for a range of sports: rugby, football, hockey, netball, cricket, tennis, short tennis, basketball, badminton, rounders and athletics.
 Clubs are open to all students, regardless of ability.
 There is also a comprehensive midweek fixture list involving teams from St Ivo competing with other local secondary schools.
-St Ivo students are invited to trials for District and County teams.
+St Ivo students are invited to trials for District and County teams, and we enter teams to National Cup football competitions.
 Please see our sporting success page for more details.

 Drama and Theatre Studies

-Throughout the year there are a number of performances in drama; we will be presenting ‘West Side Story’ at the Burgess Hall in February and holding a number of performances of exam pieces in the drama studio in March.
-In June we will be presenting our annual showcase of Year 10 drama.
+Throughout the year there are a number of performances in drama; we will be presenting ‘Annie’ at the Burgess Hall in February and holding a number of performances of exam pieces in the drama studio.

 Students in Year 7 take part in the “Foreign Languages Spelling Bee”.
 By taking part students practise and improve their vocabulary, spelling, pronunciation and memory skills in French and German